rawitat/gtypist_lessons/programming_quotes.typ

 *:G6_22
 I:[22] Niklaus Wirth
-S:Clearly, programming courses should teach methods of design and construction, :and the selected examples should be such that a grdual development can be nicely :demonstrated.
+S:Clearly, programming courses should teach methods of design and construction, :and the selected examples should be such that a gradual development can be :nicely demonstrated.

 *:G6_23
 I:[23] Brian Kernighan